CodingApfel/Coding-/README.md

-Just a liddle selfmade Portfolia website ...
-It´s not finished
+Just a liddle selfmade Portfolia website ... the website is still in progress